itsPronay/itsPronay/README.md

 ### About me
 - 🎓 I am a first-year student pursuing a Bachelor's degree in Computer Science
-- 🌱 I’m currently learning Android development & Machine Learning
+- 🌱 I’m currently learning Android development & goooooooooooooooooooooooooooooolang   :)
 - 📫 How to reach me *pronaycoding@gmail.com*

 <br/>